drhelius/MicroHack/walkthrough/challenge-4/solution.md

 ### **Task 3: Enable Monitoring and Logging**

-In production scenarios you want to know whats happening in your systems.
+In production scenarios you want to know what is happening in your systems.
 Observabiliy is important.
 You can simply enable monitoring and logging for yout Azure Container Apps.

 Go to the *Logging options* in the *Monitoring* section of the Container Apps Environment in the portal and activate the `Azure Log Analytics` logging.
 The logs will be stores in a log analytics workspace which must first be created.
 Choose the resource group of the MicroHack and, hit *Create new* and enter a name, then hit *Save* in the bottom:

 ![image](./img/challenge-4-logging.jpg)

 You may need to wait some time until the logs start showing up in the Log Analytics workspace.
 You can play around with querys and check what information is available in the logs.
 Open the *Logs* tab of the Container App and create a new query.
-For example, you can check all the successful requests with this query:
+For example, you can check all the successful requests with this query (make sure to replace the `ContainerAppName` with the name of your Container App):

     ContainerAppConsoleLogs
     | where ContainerAppName == "microhack-containerapp"